jamesdiffeycoding/jamesdiffeycoding/README.md

 # Reach out 💬

 I am keen to become the best developer and teamplayer I can be.
-Reach out at @jamesdiffeycoding@outlook.com or [LinkedIn](https://www.linkedin.com/in/jamesdiffey/)📫
+Reach out at @jamesdiffeycoding@outlook.com or📫

 # Recent Projects 🖥️
 ### [Awesun: Solar Energy Visualiser (Next)](https://awesun-solar-visualiser.vercel.app/)